lddubeau/versync/README.md

 4. `npm` will run `git add package.json`, commit the changes and add a tag.

+### Integration with `git`

+The flags `-a` and `-t` cause versync to issue `git` commands.
+Unfortunately, when multiple tools attempt to run git commands at the same time, they may get a lock file failure.
+Some IDEs, for instance, may issue `git` commands when files change on disk.
+So it is possible to run into the following scenario:

+1. `npm version` changes a file on disk.

+2. The IDE detects the change and issues a `git` command.

+3. `npm version` launches `versync -b sync -a`, which starts a `git add` command.

+Steps 2 and 3 are in a race.
+Versync may start `git add` before the `git` command launched by the IDE has completed.
+This causes `git add` to fail because of the lock file created by the other `git` command.

+Versync now tries to detect such cases and retries a `git` command that failed, if it looks like it may have been due to a race condition like described above.

 ## How it works

 The module uses [esprima](https://github.com/jquery/esprima) to create an AST of